Stella Assange

 Stella Assange (née Sara González Devant; born 20 November 1983) is a Swedish-Spanish lawyer.
 Throughout her career, she has been an international advocate for human rights, most prominently in the case of her husband, Julian Assange.
-She changed her name first to Stella Moris in 2012 and later to Stella Moris-Smith Robertson.
+She changed her name to Stella Moris in 2012 and later to Stella Moris-Smith Robertson.

 Early life and education

 Stella Assange was born Sara González Devant in 1983 in Johannesburg, South Africa.
 Her Spanish mother is a theatre director and her Swedish father–who is of Cuban heritage–is an architect, town planner, and artist.
 Both of her parents were known for participating in the Medu Art Ensemble, an anti-apartheid artist collective in Botswana.
-Throughout her youth, Stella lived in Botswana, Lesotho, Spain and Sweden.
+Throughout her youth, Assange lived in Botswana, Lesotho, Spain and Sweden.
 In 1985, during a raid into Gaborone conducted by the South African Defence Force, a family friend named Thami Mnyele was killed.
 This act of state-sponsored killing left a defining impression on the Devant family.

-After attending an international school in Lesotho, Stella earned a degree in law and politics at SOAS University of London; a Master's of Science in refugee law at Oxford; and a Master's in public international law at the Complutense University of Madrid.
+After attending an international school in Lesotho, Assange earned a degree in law and politics at SOAS University of London; a Master's of Science in refugee law at Oxford; and a Master's in public international law at the Complutense University of Madrid.

 Career

-Stella has authored a number of articles for the independent publisher and magazine New Internationalist.